-- Notice of conclusion of audit - Section 3 External Auditor Report and Certificate - · Sections 1 and 2 of AGAR including any amendments as a result of the limited assurance review.
-It for a complete list of bodies that may be smaller authorities refer to schedule 2 to the Local Audit and Accountability Act 2014.
+- · Notice of conclusion of audit - Section 3 External Auditor Report and Certificate - Sections 1 and 2 of AGAR including any amendments as a result of the limited assurance review.
+It

 The Annual Governance and Accountability Return constitutes the annual return referred to in the Accounts and Audit Regulations 2015.
 Throughout, the words 'external auditor' have the same meaning as the words 'local auditor' in the Accounts and Audit Regulations 2015.